 The parade is overseen and run by the Parade Coordinator, Parade Ambassadors, local enforcement personnel and Team Captains.
-You, the Parade Ambassadors, help uphold the law of the land for those in tune but off key, who may attempt to beat the odds.
+You, the Parade Ambassadors, help uphold the law of the land for those in cult & cartoon land, who may attempt to beat the odds.
 Sensible discipline, patience, and good humor are your best tools.
 When in doubt, talk to your Team Captain or law enforcement.